vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 ---

+> OP: This was the best reply yet.
+Thank you very much for sharing your experience and expertise.

 Both as a developer, and as a corporate engineer, I often publish rpm packages or container images to private repositories.
 As far as I know, I cannot do that with snap, and therefore I can't publish software only to users that I support.
 That's enough reason for me.

 Sometimes broken packages get uploaded to public repositories.
 It's rare, but it does happen.
 A few months ago, an update to the Signal flatpak was published, and that wouldn't run on my workstation.
 That's bad, but because flatpak doesn't auto-update, I was able to tell people that I support not to update the package at that time, and they were able to continue using Signal.
 As far as I know, there's no way to inhibit updates for snap.
 That would be enough reason for me, too.